peter-lgxj/peter-lgxj/README.md

 - 📫 You can reach me by email:2079179031@qq.com
 - 😄 Pronouns: Leave traces in this world!

+My avatar is taken from the Magic: Sara Angel, one of my favorite cards

 <!---
 peter-lgxj/peter-lgxj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.